kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary
-Test results shown there is a small impact on istio proxy but none of those are overall considerably.
+Test results shown there is a small impacts on the istio proxy, but none of those are overall considerably.
-On Kubernetes CoreDNS side no suspicion behavior observed, DNS request are increased from 2 to 3 request per second, DNS lookups increased from 1 to 2 per second, and
+By the Kubernetes CoreDNS, no suspicion behavior observed, DNS request are increased from 2 to 3 request per second, DNS lookups increased from 1 to 2 per second, and
-DNS cache hits increased parallel to the DNS lookup responses, which indicate lookups request hit mostly cache.
+DNS cache hits increased parallel to the DNS lookup responses, which proof lookups request hit mostly cache.

 ### Scenario 2

-Following picture shown call execution summary (from client perspective) of test cluster with istio sampling rate 100% setup.
+Fig. 1 shown call execution summary (from client perspective) of the test cluster with istio sampling rate 100% setup.
-Success rate of call execution is 99% and average response time is around **950ms.**
+The success rate of call execution is 99% and the average response time is around **950ms.**

-Unsuccessfully calls mostly result HTTP 503, main cause of not successfully calls are, either istio proxy can't access upstream service (serverless function self) or jaeger tracing collector service, which result both upstream services (serverless function and jaeger) are can't deal such load but on istio proxy side noting suspicion observed.
+Unsuccessfully calls mostly result HTTP 503, main cause of not successfully calls are, either istio proxy can't access upstream service (serverless function self) or jaeger tracing collector service.

 | ![Call execution summary](../assets/istio-100per-call-summary.jpg) |